Al Burda Award

 5. Reflect the cultural and intellectual diversity of the Islamic world through traditional Islamic art disciplines.

-6. Support emerging and young creatives in regenerating traditional art through the use of technology.
+6. Support emerging and young creatives in regenerating traditional art.

 Key Dates